Elia-Lejzerowicz/ML-Climate-Project-Template-Fall2022/journal.md

  - Coded the "apply recommenaton algoritm":
     - Firt try with only DomSize

-   It creates a new dataset by changing the ol dataset based on the recommendations
+   It creates a new dataset by changing the old dataset based on the recommendations

    It then retrains the model with the changed values and predicts the new DomSize